VACCINATIONS & HEALTH FACTS;

 • 7th week: Pancure or Safeguard for 7 days straight

-• starting at 10 weeks old: Heart worm and flea/tick prevention this is good for 1 month.
+• starting between 8 to 10 weeks old: Heart worm and flea/tick prevention this is good for 1 month.

-• starting at 10 weeks old: Flea and Tick prevention pill if in season, this is good for 1 month
+• starting at 8 to 10 weeks old: Flea and Tick prevention pill if in season, this is good for 1 month

-• starting at 10 weeks old: BORDETELLA injection vaccine.
+• starting at 8 to 10 weeks old: BORDETELLA injection vaccine.
 I do not like the Nasal BORDETELLA.

 • Rabies: